NTAS 101 Intro Native American Studies

 NTAS 340 Global Indigeneity

 This course is designed to explore the pre-colonial indigenous populations of North and South America, Australia, and New Zealand, and to compare the experiences of these groups as they encountered settlers and persisted throughout colonization processes.
-Spring, every four years beginning 2017.
+Every four years beginning 2019.

 NTAS 341 Colonial Latin America